-Dave Schroeder is the primary contact.
-Don’t be afraid to reach out and hit him with questions or requests.
+Don’t be afraid to reach out to us with questions or requests.
 We’d love to hear from you.

 Eyeo Festival c/o Dave Schroeder

-Dave Schroeder is the owner and operator of Pilotvibe, an entity known initially for Music & Sound Design services, but more and more for producing events like the Eyeo Festival and INST-INT.
-He’s mostly not very professional, yet somehow he gets to do all the writing, among other things.
+Dave is the owner and operator of Pilotvibe, an entity known initially for Music & Sound Design services, but more and more for producing events like the Eyeo Festival and INSTINT.
+He’s mostly not very professional, yet somehow he gets it done.

 Jer Thorp is a data artist, thinker, speaker and partner at the Office for Creative Research in NYC.
-He blogs at blprnt.com. [@blprnt] Within the last year he’s been in down really deep in a submarine and charged by elephants (on land).
+He blogs at blprnt.com. [@blprnt] He’s been in down really deep in a submarine and charged by elephants (on land).